-Learn about the FAA Certificate of Authorization (COA).
+Learn about the FAA COA (FAA Certificate of Authorization)

 Are you ready to fly a drone for commercial or for your agency’s needs?
 There are several things you’ll want to know including if you need a FAA COA.

-Many public entities prefer to use the FAA Certificate of Authorization (COA) because it gives you more autonomy for your flight operations.
+Many public entities prefer to use the FAA COA (Certificate of Authorization) because it gives you more autonomy for your flight operations.
 However, because the agency self-certifies its operations, there is an increased risk as well.

 Alternatively, the ever-expanding FAA Part 107 Rule is a great alternative!
 Sure, there are some restrictions to when, where and who can fly – but more and more agencies are finding the Part 107 plenty useful.